vardhanchavan156/vardhanchavan156/README.md

-Here’s a polished and professional version of your GitHub **README.md**:

----

 ## Hi there 👋

 Welcome to my GitHub profile!
 I'm **Vardhan Chavan**, a passionate data enthusiast with a strong foundation in **Python, SQL, Power BI, Excel, and Machine Learning**.
 I love exploring data, building insights, and solving real-world problems through analytics and technology.